aws-samples/eks-workshop/content/container_insights/setup.md

 #### Option 1
 #### Quick start setup

 Follow the quickstart setup for Container Insights on EKS easily in one easy step.
 This is the fastest way to setup CloudWatch Container Insights for your cluster.
-If you want to take a step by step approach to understand clearly, skip this step and go to steps under Option 2.
+If you want to take a step by step approach to understand clearly, skip this step and go to instructions under Option 2.

 * https://docs.aws.amazon.com/en_pv/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-EKS-quickstart.html